-A look at the main candidates and their parties:
+Here is a look at the main candidates and their parties:

 SHAHBAZ SHARIF, PAKISTAN MUSLIM LEAGUE

 Shahbaz Sharif took over as chief of the beleaguered center-right former ruling Pakistan Muslim League party after the Supreme Court last July ousted his elder brother and then-Prime Minister Nawaz Sharif from office on charges of corruption stemming from the leaked Panama papers.
-Shahbaz was twice chief minister in Punjab province, where 60 percent of Pakistan’s 200 million people live.
+Shahbaz was twice chief minister in Pakistan’s largest Punjab province, where 60 percent of Pakistan’s 200 million people live.